 Sometimes the solution is as simple as making slight adjustments to your dog’s meal time.
 Experiment with giving him food slightly earlier or later than you normally would.

 Try Different Foods

 Don’t be afraid to try out different foods that you have fed him in the past.
 Sometimes a new formula or flavor can excite his palate and encourage him to resume eating normally.
+Help spice up your pet’s diet and stimulate their appetite with new full spectrum hemp dog treats.
 Your older dog may just be bored of the same old food he’s eaten for years.
 If you do change his food, select a good food source that uses high-quality ingredients and meets the nutritional needs of your dog’s age.

 Wet vs. Dry

 If your dog has always eaten kibble, it may be time to try feeding him some wet food.
 You can try mixing some wet food into his dry food, or if he shows a liking towards this type of food, just transition him completely to the wet variety.
 Wet food has the added benefit of providing a higher level of moisture than dry food, which helps prevent dehydration associated with loss of appetite.